callaingit/project5-udacity-blockchain-course/readme.md

 * Setup
-I assume you have truffle installed (I had 5.0.18 installed globally) I installed openzeppelin-solidity@2.1.2 in the project directory in order to get its base contract for my token I installed truffle-hdwallet-provider@1.0.2 in the project directory in order to use rinkeby with truffle and my metamask wallet
+I assume you have truffle installed (I had 5.0.18 installed globally) Please run npm install openzeppelin-solidity@2.1.2 in the project directory in order to get its base contract for my token Please run npm install truffle-hdwallet-provider@1.0.2 in the project directory in order to use rinkeby with truffle Please run npm install in the app directory to get all the npm packages to run the web application Run truffle develop in the project directory
+  In truffle, run compile (just type compile) as the build directory is excluded in the .gitignore that we were provided with In truffle, run migrate --reset to deploy contracts locally You will have to use truffle migrate --reset --network rinkeby to deploy contracts on rinkeby You will have to run npm run dev from the app project folder to run the web server and go to http://localhost:8080 to use the DApp